SpineModel/spinemodel.github.io/practices.md

 > Answers the question: *We do _____ to create or increase value.*

 Practices are the structures we use and things we do in order to get work done.
 To be applied effectively they should be supported by one or more [Principles](/principles.html) that are well understood by all the people implementing the Practice.

+For some examples of Practices, see the [wiki](http://spine.wiki/practices.html).